Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Numerical Results

-Fig. 4 describes the relationship between the downlink user communication SINR constraint and transmit power at the FD-DFRC-BS under different paths.
-Overall, as the number of paths decreases, the diversity gain obtained diminishes, hence the FD-DFRC-BS consumes more transmit power to meet the stricter quality of service requirements of the users.
-Additionally, we can observe that under the same conditions, the fixed linear antenna array, due to suboptimal spatial degrees of freedom, requires more transmit power compared to the MA with the same number of paths.
+{Fig. 5 describes the relationship between transmit power and the downlink user communication SINR constraint at the FD-DFRC-BS under different paths.} Overall, as the number of paths decreases, the diversity gain obtained diminishes, hence the FD-DFRC-BS consumes more transmit power to meet the stricter quality of service requirements of the users.
+Additionally, we can observe that under the same conditions, the fixed linear antenna array, due to suboptimal spatial {DoF}, requires more transmit power compared to the MA with the same number of paths.
+Specifically, when $L$ = 1, the MA can achieve a maximum gain of 19.1W compared with traditional fixed antennas.
+When $L$ = 2, the MA can achieve a maximum gain of 15.1W compared with traditional fixed antennas.
+When $L$ = 3, since the channel is relatively good when $\gamma _d^D,\forall d$ = 0.1, the MA does not show a gain.
+However, with the change of constraints, the maximum gain can reach 34.6 W. In conclusion, under the same $L$, the gain brought by the MA compared with traditional fixed antennas is relatively significant.

-Fig. 5 describes the relationship between the minimum transmit power and the total transmit power.
-Overall, it is evident that the transmit power rises progressively as the minimum transmit power threshold is elevated.
-Meanwhile, under the same conditions, when the number of uplink users is 1, the transmit power is significantly lower than when there are 2 uplink users.
-When the number of uplink users is consistent, the transmit power is slightly lower when the number of downlink users decreases to 1, compared to when there are 2 downlink users.
-The linear antenna array has slightly higher transmit power in the same scenarios due to its inferior spatial correlation compared to the MA.
-Since Random is based on randomly selected positions, the channel quality cannot be predicted.
-In contrast, MA is selected through an algorithm to find the globally suboptimal antenna positions, so under the same circumstances, they consume higher transmit power than MA.
+{Fig. 6 describes the relationship between the total transmit power and the sensing SINR constraint when the number of users is different.} Overall, it is evident that the transmit power increases progressively as the sensing SINR is raised.
+Meanwhile, under the same conditions, when the number of downlink users is 2, the transmit power is significantly lower than when there are 3 downlink users.
+When the number of downlink users changes from 3 to 4, there is no significant increase.
+By optimizing the beamforming vectors and the positions of MA elements, the system can still allocate appropriate beamforming to each downlink user under limited power.
+The linear antenna array has higher transmit power in the same scenarios due to its inferior spatial correlation compared to the MA.
+In contrast, the MA is selected through an algorithm to find the globally suboptimal antenna positions, so under the same circumstances, they consume higher transmit power than the MA.
+Specifically, when the number of uplink users is consistent, the maximum gain can reach 40.0 W when $D$ = 2, the maximum gain can reach 51.0 W when $D$ = 3, and the maximum gain is 50.2 W when $D$ = 4.